-The Swedish American Museum is offering evening Swedish Classes with four levels: Beginners I, Beginners II, Intermediate/Advanced, and Conversation/Advanced.
+The Swedish American Museum regularly offers evening Swedish Classes with four levels: Beginners I, Beginners II, Intermediate/Advanced, and Conversation/Advanced.
 The classes run for 8-15 weeks and start in January, June and September.
 The levels are:

 For students who have no knowledge of the Swedish language.
 Students will learn the fundamentals: basic grammar, vocabulary, conversation, Swedish culture and traditions.
 Classes will be held in English.

 For students who have a working knowledge of Swedish, including elementary conversation and reading.
 The course will cover advanced grammar, vocabulary and conversation.
 The classes will be held in Swedish and English.

 For students who have mastered the skills at the intermediate level and want to practice the Swedish language.
 The course will focus on advanced conversation, discussions, reading, and comparisons of Swedish and American culture and traditions.
 Classes will be held in Swedish.

 To download the application please click here.
 Please enclose a check with the application and mail to the Swedish American Museum or pay online below.